koobzaar/lol-skins/README.md

 ## Are you a developer?

 Check the [developer-oriented repository](https://github.com/koobzaar/lol-skins-developer), with the champion and skins ID instead of names.
-Also it has all chromas too.

 ## Donation